Tools and Materials

 Ceiling Mounted Exhaust Fans

-Ceiling mount exhaust fans are the most common type found in homes.
+Ceiling mounted exhaust fans are the most common type found in homes.
 This type of fan pulls the air out of the bathroom, through the ducting and outside via the roof.

 Determine the Exhaust Route